ResearchObject/packaging_data_with_ro-crate/episodes/01-introduction.md

 ## Tutorial walk-through

-In this tutorial, meant to be read along with the [RO-Crate specification](https://www.researchobject.org/ro-crate/1.1/), we'll walk through the initial steps for creating a basic RO-Crate.
+In this tutorial, meant to be read along with the [RO-Crate specification](https://www.researchobject.org/ro-crate/1.2/), we'll walk through the initial steps for creating a basic RO-Crate.
 You are invited to replicate the below steps on your local computer.

 ::::::::::::::::::::::::::::::::::::::: callout
 ## Abbreviations
-- FAIR: Findable, Accessible, Interoperable, Reusable; a set of principles for publishing research data and metadata
+- FAIR: Findable, Accessible, Interoperable, Reusable; a set of principles for publishing research data and metadata.
+- FDO: FAIR Digital Object; a set of recommendations to improve findability, accessibility, interoperability, and reproducibility for any digital object.
-- JSON: JavaScript Object Notation, a generic structured text-based data format
+- JSON: JavaScript Object Notation, a generic structured text-based data format.
-- JSON-LD: JSON Linked Data, a way to express Linked Data (RDF) using regular JSON
+- JSON-LD: JSON Linked Data, a way to express Linked Data (RDF) using regular JSON.
-- RO-Crate: Research Object Crate; a way to package research data with structured FAIR metadata
+- RO-Crate: Research Object Crate; a way to package research data with structured FAIR metadata.
+- PID: Persistent Identifier; a long-lasting reference to a digital object.
+- URI: Uniform Resource Identifier; a string of characters that identifies a resource.
 ::::::::::::::::::::::::::::::::::::::::::::::::::

 ::::::::::::::::::::::::::::::::::::::: keypoints